bbbush/runners-dictionary/definitions-en.rst

     - https://www.cararuns.org/

 Marathon
   26.22mi or 42.195km.
-A dumb runners would say "I just finished 5K marathon," but that is a misuse of the term.
+A dumb runner would say "I just finished my 5K marathon," but that is a misuse of the term.

   refs:
     - https://en.wikipedia.org/wiki/Marathon